Top 10 Tips on How to Save on Fuel

 Avoid Bad Roads

-Choosing a road with a poor surface will impact your fuel efficiency, so for instance, if there are plenty of potholes on the road you’re driving on, this will have an impact on the air resistance, which consequently will stop your car travelling in the most efficient way, increasing the ‘rolling resistance’ between the wheels and the road, slowing down the car.
+Choosing a road with a poor surface will impact your fuel efficiency, for instance, if there are plenty of potholes on the road you’re driving on, this will have an impact on the air resistance, which consequently will stop your car travelling in the most efficient way, increasing the ‘rolling resistance’ between the wheels and the road, slowing down the car.
 So, if you’re looking to preserve your fuel more, it’s worth considering smooth and well-maintained roads instead.

 Look Well Ahead

 A pattern made of briskly braking and then accelerating again will naturally use more fuel than anticipating what could happen on the road instead.
 Of course, this will depend on traffic conditions; however, using the accelerator and the brakes gently, gradually slowing down and progressively bringing the car back to speed will help you in the long run from a fuel efficiency point of view.
 For instance, if the traffic light is red, you can ease off the gas and slow down naturally instead of briskly coming to a stop at the last second.